gidavies/FOIAnalyser/README.md

 ## Running the script

 Set up a Python environment.
 Presidio requires Python >= 3.6.
-The steps I tool were to create an Ubuntu 18.04 VM from the Azure marketplace and then:
+The steps I took were to create an Ubuntu 18.04 VM from the Azure marketplace and then:

 - SSH into the VM: